 5101 Main St., KCMO. | Expensive.

 Osteria Il Centro opened in 1995, and thankfully not much has changed in the twenty-four years it’s been open.
 The space is still intimate, with butcher paper covering the dining room tables, attentive service staff and a dependable menu proffering Italian-American favorites like fried calamari, chicken marsala and a sumptuous osso bucco tortellacci.
 And calling all oenophiles: Osteria Il Centro also boasts an impressive wine list at approachable prices — something it doesn’t get enough credit for.
-NG
+NTG

 38. Fannie’s West African Cuisine